-The manner in which the appropriate frequency for calibration checks is determined for the various temperature-measuring instruments available was discussed in the instrument review presented in Section 14.1.
 The simplest instruments from a calibration point of view are liquid-in-glass thermometers.
 The only parameter able to change within these is the volume of the glass used in their construction.
 This only changes very slowly with time, and hence only infrequent (e.g., annual) calibration checks are required.

-The required frequency for calibration of all other instruments is either (a) dependent on the type of operating environment and the degree of exposure to it or (b) use related.
+The required frequency for calibration of all other instruments is either (1) dependent upon the type of operating environment and the degree of exposure to it or (2) use related.
 In some cases, both of these factors are relevant.

-Resistance thermometers and thermistors are examples of instruments where the drift in characteristics depends on the environment they are operated in and on the degree of protection they have from that environment.
-Devices such as gas thermometers and quartz thermometers suffer characteristics drift, which is largely a function of how much they are used (or misused!), although in the case of quartz thermometers, any drift is likely to be small and only infrequent calibration checks will be required.
+RTDs and thermistors are examples of instruments where the drift in characteristics depends on the environment they are operated in and on the degree of protection they have from that environment.
+Devices such as gas thermometers suffer characteristics drift which is largely a function of how much they are used (or misused!).
 Any instruments not mentioned so far suffer characteristics drift due to both environmental and use-related factors.
 The list of such instruments includes bimetallic thermometers, thermocouples, thermopiles, and radiation thermometers.
-In the case of thermocouples and thermopiles, it must be remembered that error in the required characteristics is possible even when the instruments are new, as discussed in Section 14.1, and therefore their calibration must be checked before use.
+In the case of thermocouples and thermopiles, error in the required characteristics is possible even when the instruments are new, and therefore their calibration must be checked before they are used for the first time.

 As the factors responsible for characteristics drift vary from application to application, the required frequency of calibration checks can only be determined experimentally.
-The procedure for doing this is to start by checking the calibration of instruments used in new applications at very short intervals of time and then to progressively lengthen the interval between calibration checks until a significant deterioration in instrument characteristics is observed.
-The required calibration interval is then defined as that time interval predicted to elapse before the characteristics of the instrument have drifted to the limits allowable in that particular measurement application.
+The procedure for doing this is to start by checking the calibration of instruments used in new applications at very short intervals of time, and then to progressively lengthen the interval between calibration checks until a significant deterioration in instrument characteristics is observed.
+The required calibration interval is then defined as that time interval which is predicted to elapse before the characteristics of the instrument have drifted to the limits which are allowable in that particular measurement application.

 Working and reference standard instruments and ancillary equipment must also be calibrated periodically.
-An interval of 2 years is usually recommended between such calibration checks, although monthly checks are advised for the black body cavity furnaces used to provide standard reference temperatures in pyrometer calibration.
-Standard resistance thermometers and thermocouples may also need more frequent calibration checks if the conditions (especially of temperature) and frequency of use demand them.
+An interval of 2 years is usually recommended between such calibration checks, although monthly checks are advised for the blackbody cavity furnaces used to provide standard reference temperatures in pyrometer calibration.
+Standard RTDs and thermocouples may also need more frequent calibration checks if the conditions (especially of temperature) and frequency of use demand them.